Fast projection onto the ordered weighted $\ell_1$ norm ball: Introduction

 Obviously, if $\kappa_{\lambda}(b)\le \tau$, we have trivially that $\Pi_{\Delta_{\tau}}(b) = b$.
 To avoid this special case, throughout this paper, we make the blank assumption that $\kappa_{\lambda}(b) > \tau$.

 Recently, the OWL1 norm function $\kappa_{\lambda}$ receives significant academic attention in both optimization and statistical communities.
-Coined as the weighted Ky Fan norm function, $\kappa_{\lambda}$ first appeared in the optimization literature \cite{Wu2014on} in which $\kappa_{\lambda}$ is proved to be a norm function.
-The authors also emphasized the important roles played by the class of Ky Fan norm functions in matrix optimization problems.
+Coined as the weighted Ky Fan norm function, $\kappa_{\lambda}$ appeared in the optimization literature \cite{Wu2014on} where the first and second order properties of the Moreau–Yosida regularization of $\kappa_{\lambda}$ were carefully studied.
+In \cite{Wu2014on}, the authors also emphasized the important roles played by the class of Ky Fan norm functions in matrix optimization problems.
 Later, as a generalization of the octagonal shrinkage and clustering algorithm for regression (OSCAR) regularizer, the OWL1 norm was studied as a group sparsity promoted regularizer in \cite{Zeng2014Decreasing}.
 Meanwhile, an OWL1 norm regularized least squares model, termed as the sorted L-one penalized estimation (SLOPE), was proposed in \cite{Bogdan2015Slope}.
 The authors showed that the SLOPE estimator enjoys nice statistical properties.
 In particular, it has a controllable false discovery rate, a measure of type-I error for multiple testing.
 Recently, Su et al. in \cite{Su2016Slope} further argued that under certain mild assumptions, the SLOPE estimator achieves asymptotic minimaxity over large sparsity classes for Gaussian designs.
 Hence, as a fundamental subroutine for solving the OWL1 norm constrained estimator which is a provable statistically well-behaved estimator, the computation of the projector $\Pi_{\Delta_{\tau}}$ in \eqref{prob:proj} deserves more research efforts.

 As an important regularizer, the computation of the proximal mapping of $\kappa_{\lambda}$, defined as follows

 was studied in \cite{Zeng2014Decreasing,Bogdan2015Slope,Zeng2014ordered}.
 These studies revealed that the computation of ${\rm Prox}_{\kappa_{\lambda}}$ can be reduced to the Euclidean projection problem over the monotone nonnegative cone\footnote{See Subsection \ref{subsec:reform} for the definition.} and can be efficiently solved by the famous pool adjacent violators algorithm (PAVA) \cite{Kruskal1964Nonmetric,Barlow1972statistical,Best1990active}.
 With this effective subroutine, the accelerated proximal gradient method \cite{Nesterov1983method} was used to solve the SLOPE model in \cite{Bogdan2015Slope}.
 Recently, the computational efficiency for the SLOPE model, especially for large-scale difficult problems, was greatly enhanced by Luo et al. \cite{Luo2019Solving} in which the authors carefully exploited the special low-rank and sparsity structures in the generalized Jacobian of ${\rm Prox}_{\kappa_{\lambda}}$ and designed a highly efficient sparse semismooth Newton based augmented Lagrangian method.